1 9 6 1 – 1 9 6 6 (USA)

 The Dick Van Dyke Show was conceived by Carl Reiner (who also played the part of Alan Brady).
 Dick Van Dyke starred as Rob Petrie, the head writer for The Alan Brady Show.

-His perky wife Laura, a former dancer, was played by Mary Tyler Moore.
-They lived with their son Ritchie at Bonnie Meadow Road, New Rochelle, New York (at number 148, 448 or 485 depending on which episode you trust).
+His perky wife Laura – a former dancer who he met while stationed at the Camp Crowder Army Base in Joplin, Missouri, when she was a USO girl, and he was a sergeant – was played by Mary Tyler Moore.
+They lived with their son Ritchie at Bonnie Meadow Road, New Rochelle, New York (at number 148, 448 or 485, depending on which episode you trust).

 The show was not very popular in its first season but eventually became a solid hit.